-The firs of these areas being the îlot Magnetic which mainly contains high-class fashion such as Aigle, Michael Kors, Zadig & Voltaire, Celio or Hollister as well as top brands such as H&M, Celio or Zara.
+The first of these areas being the îlot Magnetic which mainly contains high-class fashion such as Aigle, Michael Kors, Zadig & Voltaire, Celio or Hollister as well as top brands such as H&M, Celio or Zara.
 Finally, there are luxury cosmetic shops such as Agatha and Guerlain.
 Basically, it’s the Holy Land for fashionistas.

 The îlot Panoramic hosts 14 restaurants, a Marks & Spencer and 5 floors all of which provide extremely British clothes, decorations and food.

-The îlot City, at street level provides basic services such as a post office or a CIC bank office.
+The îlot City, at street level, provides basic services such as a post office or a CIC bank office.

 Open from Monday to Saturday from 10:00AM to 8:30PM